SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+I'm Sapana, an Applied Scientist at Amazon, specializing in reinforcement learning (RL).
+I focus on developing solutions for complex decision-making challenges in Generative AI systems.

-I am Sapana.
-I received my doctorate from Texas A&M University (TAMU) working under [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
-I am passionate about making Artificial Intelligent (AI) systems safe.
-At TAMU, my research primarily focused on including various notions of safety in online learning, reinforcement learning, and more recently, reinforcement learning from human feedback.
+I received my doctorate from Texas A&M University (TAMU) working with [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
+Here, I focussed on making Artificial Intelligent (AI) systems safe by including various notions of safety in online learning, RL, and reinforcement learning from human feedback (RLHF).

 <!---  I have worked on multiple algorithmic paradigms in RL ranging from generative adversarial imitation learning to meta-RL.
 More recently, I have pivoted towards fine-tuning Large Language Models (LLMs) using Reinforcement Learning from Human Feedback (RLHF).
 This pivot reflects my growing interest in the intersection of natural language processing and reinforcement learning.
 I have also built abstractive and extractive Q&A systems using retrieval augmented generation (RAG) and LLMs while doing an applied science internship at Amazon.